TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 Next, we're going to read the `logs` directory via this technique:

-- NOTE: Important to include the admin cookies in our onliner.
+- Note: Important to include the admin cookies in our onliner.

 <br />